Flávio de Carvalho: Career

 In late 1932, Carvalho cofounded the Clube dos Artistas Modernas (CAM; Club of Modern Artists) in São Paulo along with other artists including Emiliano Di Cavalcanti.
 The CAM was intended as a bohemian space with a small art library and a bar.
 Its diverse events included live drawing sessions; occasional exhibitions; lectures on Brazilian folklore, Antropofagic poetry, proletarian art, Russian politics, and the plight of children on cocoa plantations in Bahia; and performances of samba, tango, Afro-Brazilian macumba, Russian ballet, Japanese martial arts, and classical chamber music.
 The class and racial mixing of the audiences at CAM events brought the venue to the attention of Brazil's morals police, who placed the Club under surveillance to root out leftists.
 In 1933, Carvalho wrote the provocative play Dance of the Dead God to be performed at the modernist Teatro da Experiência (Experimental Theater) at CAM, with spatial design by Carvalho and fellow CAM artists including Tarsila do Amaral and Lívio de Abramo, but the play was shuttered by the morals police after three showings due to the São Paulo government's desire to "limit spaces where cross-class and cross-race political alliances might develop, since the Bailado foregrounded Afro-Brazilian and mixed-race performers within an avowedly vanguard space that catered to mixed-class crowds."

-Carvalho's other architectural designs include the Main House at Capuava Ranch in rural São Paulo State and a modernist residential complex at Alameda Lorena in the Jardim Paulista neighborhood of São Paulo.
+Carvalho's other architectural designs include the Main House at Capuava Ranch in rural São Paulo state and a modernist residential complex at Alameda Lorena in the Jardim Paulista neighborhood of São Paulo.

-Amongst Carvalho's most noted works is the 1947 series of drawings in charcoal on paper Tragic Series, which depicted the death of his mother.
+Amongst Carvalho's most noted works is the 1947 Tragic Series of drawings in charcoal on paper depicting his mother's death.
 As an artist Carvalho represented Brazil at the 1950 Venice Biennial.

-Carvalho could regularly be seen female clothing, ostensibly as part of a performance art piece he dubbed the New Look in 1956, and his provocations were rediscovered by a later generation of artists interested in performance, including Hélio Oiticica.
+Carvalho could regularly be seen in female clothing, ostensibly as part of a performance art piece he dubbed the "New Look" in 1956, in response to Christian Dior's 1947 New Look, calling it "summer fashion for a new man of the tropics".
+He considered jackets, collars, and ties as relics of European colonization, inappropriate for a tropical climate, and symbolising cultural conformity.
+As an engineer Carvalho's unisex design was functional and designed for hot weather; for example, arm and other movements pumped air through cuts in the cloth.
+The New Look initially had provision to keep fabric away from the skin, appropriate for a hot climate, but this was not effective, and was dropped.

+Carvalho's provocations were rediscovered by a later generation of artists interested in performance, including Hélio Oiticica.